Elliot-Evans-95/pharos/readme.md

 pharos --sites https://airhorner.com/,https://www.pokedex.org/
 ```

-If you would like the output files to be in JSON then add the output flag:
+If you would like the output files to be in JSON then add the output flag, by default it outputs HTML:
 ```
 pharos --sites https://airhorner.com/,https://www.pokedex.org/ --output json
 ```